9:30 Club: Nightclub 9:30

-Nightclub 9:30 was founded by artist and dancer Dody DiSanto and her husband, Jon Bowers, a local real estate developer and music enthusiast who had just purchased the Atlantic Building in 1979.
-The Atlantic Building was full of artists even before it became the 9:30 club.
-The venue hosted its first show on May 31, 1980, featuring New York-based jazz-punk outfit the Lounge Lizards as headliners, and local new wave band Tiny Desk Unit as the opening act.
-New York's The Fleshtones were the first band ever to be booked at the club.
+Nightclub 9:30 was founded by artist and dancer Dody DiSanto and her husband, Jon Bowers, a local real estate developer and music enthusiast who purchased the Atlantic Building, located at 930 F Street NW, just around the corner from Ford's Theater, in 1979.
+The Atlantic Building was full of artists even before it became the 9:30 Club.

+On May 31, 1980, the venue hosted its first show, featuring New York City-based jazz-punk band the Lounge Lizards and local new wave band Tiny Desk Unit as the opening act.
+The Fleshtones were the first band ever to be booked at the club.